cyuria/build.nvim/README.md

 - Bazel
 - Better support for the different variations of Make (i.e. GNU make vs BSD make vs NMake etc)

+Another cool feature I've been thinking about but been too lazy to implement is adding a default make command for meson/cargo etc, so that you can run `:make` and it will default to `:make build` or whatever equivalent.
+If you want to open a PR for this that would be incredible.